 The votes of the members of the Council shall be weighted in accordance with Article 205(2) of the Treaty establishing the European Community.
-For their adoption, decisions shall require at least 62 votes in favour, cast by at least 10 members.
+For their adoption, decisions shall require at least 232 votes in favour cast by at least two thirds of the members.
+When a decision is to be adopted by the Council by a qualified majority, a member of the Council may request verification that the Member States constituting the qualified majority represent at least 62% of the total population of the Union.
+If that condition is shown not to have been met, the decision in question shall not be adopted.

 This paragraph shall not apply to decisions having military or defence implications.